 Families who cook for children also like corn because it is easy to serve in small bowls.
 It does not feel heavy or oily.

 Sweetcorn fits perfectly in many home recipes.
-Many do not know how flexible it is until they start adding it to simple plates.
+However, many do not know how versatile it is until they start adding it to simple plates.

 Try these ideas for regular use.